Use the arrows to navigate from oldest to newest, left to right.

 Not quite sure anymore.

-But I said to my wife—and she agreed—if the Courant had written “Homing In,” most readers would have thought the headline writer had erred.
-But in fact “hone in” is wrong.
-Not “acceptable,” wrong.
+But I said to my wife—and she agreed—if the Courant had written “Homing In,” most readers would have thought the headline writer had made a mistake.
+In fact “hone in” is just plain wrong.
+Not “acceptable.”
+Wrong.
 I’ve given up fighting lots of usage gaffes—I no longer cringe when someone says he had a fun time—but I’m homing in on this one.

 So where does grammar fit in these days?
 I guess wherever you want it to.
 But here’s a book that will make it enjoyable—Woe is I by Patricia T. O’Conner.
-It’s been around a while—a painless and humorous approach to grammar and usage, one that can help us hone our communication skills and home in on the minuscule problems that annoy us.
+It’s been around a while—a painless and humorous approach to grammar and usage, one that can help us hone our communication skills and home in on the minuscule problems that annoy people like me.
+At home.

 A Fortuitous Occurrence